hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 **Setup Part 4: Set Up UAT and Production**

 1. Back in the TFE console, create a new workspace called **webapp-uat** and connect it to the **uat** branch of your repo.
-2. Use the tfh tool to upload all your variables into the new workspace:
+2. Use the tfh tool to upload all your variables into the new workspace.  **Pick a new prefix for UAT!**
 ```bash
 export TFH_name=webapp-uat
 tfh pushvars -overwrite-all -dry-run false \